oguseynov/newsletter/README.md

 2) doing certain things differently.

 ## Why
-1. Showcasing my ways working with code and infra, and leaving place for questions like 'What can be improved here?'
+1. Showcasing my ways working with code, building backends and infra for them, and leaving place for questions like 'What can be improved here?'
 2. Place for me to explore new technologies, for example Rust or [Fly](https://fly.io)

-## Already added
+## Already there, added by me:
 1. [Otel layer](src/telemetry.rs) for sending traces to [ClickStack](https://clickhouse.com/use-cases/observability).
 2. Deploy to [Fly](https://fly.io), please [fly.toml](fly.toml) file.
-3. Sending traces to [ClickStack](https://clickhouse.com/use-cases/observability) and [docker-compose](docker-compose.yml)
-file to see it all work together.
+3. Sending traces to [ClickStack](https://clickhouse.com/use-cases/observability) and [docker-compose](docker-compose.yml) file to see it all work together.

 ## How to explore